Laboratory of Genomics and Transcriptomics

 Glioma cells are known to kill peritumoral neurons by excitotoxicity.
 This neuronal loss may facilitate glioma invasion and underlie cognitive impairments in patients.
 On the other hand, it has been shown that levels of activity in peritumoral areas can control glioma cell proliferation.
 These evidences establish a bidirectional connection between glioma and surrounding brain tissue.
 Glioma-induced changes in peritumoral areas also frequently include the emergence of epileptic seizures, which substantially contribute to neurological morbidity.
 Currently, there is little information available on electrographic changes during glioma growth and on the mechanisms leading to glioma-induced epileptogenesis and no informations about molecular analysis.

 During her PhD, Elena Tantillo is working to investigate the glioma microenvironment in human and in mouse focusing on the reciprocal effect between tumor mass and neurons through electrophysiological and molecular analysis.
 This can hopefully lead to find a correlation between mouse model and human patients.

 She received her Master’s degree in Molecular and Industrial Biotechnology at the University of Pisa, Italy.

-Elena Tantillo is a student of the PhD program in Neuroscience of the Scuola Normale Superiore of Pisa and spends most of her research time at the FPS Institute for Biomedical Research, under the supervision of Chiara Mazzanti.
+Elena Tantillo is a student of the PhD program in Neuroscience of the Scuola Normale Superiore of Pisa and spends most of her research time at the FPS, under the supervision of Chiara Mazzanti.